o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 message buffer with the payload which is large enough to hold *new_len* bytes.
-If the *clone* option is true, this will be a pointer to the newly cloned message buffer; the original message buffer pointer may still be used to referenced that message.
+If the *clone* option is true, this will be a pointer to the newly cloned message buffer; the original message buffer pointer may still be used to reference that message.
 It is the calling application's responsibility to free the memory associateed with both messages using the rmr_free_msg() function.